25 Pet-Friendly Campsites in California for Pawsome Vacations

 Bring Food And Water For Your Dog

-The last thing you want to forget when you take your pet camping is sufficient food and water for both of you.
+The last thing you want to forget when you take your pet when camping is sufficient food and water for both of you.
 Bring a good combination of canned and dry dog food, allowing you to cater to your dog’s current needs.
 You will also have to bring them a decent amount of bottled water.

 In addition to their standard food and some water, you may wish to bring treats for your pet to congratulate them on a job well done on their first camping trip.
 If you want to reinforce good behavior or simply need a way to get your pet’s attention, there are a few better options than treats.